iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

   }, [searchTerm]);
 ```

 Like mentioned earlier, React’s useEffect Hook takes two arguments: The first argument is a function where the side-effect occurs.
-In our case, the side-effect is when the user types the searchTerm into the browser’s local storage.
+In our case, the side-effect is when the user types the searchTerm we save that value in browser’s local storage.
 The optional second argument is a dependency array of variables.
 If one of theses variables changes, the function for the side-effect is called.
-In our case, the function is called every time the searchTerm changes; and it’s also called initially when the component renders for the first time.
+In our case, the function is called every time the `searchTerm` changes; and it’s also called initially when the component renders for the first time.

 Leaving out the dependency array, would make the function for the side-effect run on every render (initial render and update renders) of the component.
 If the dependency array of React’s useEffect is an empty array, the function for the side-effect is only called once, after the component renders for the first time.
-The hook lets us opt into React’s component lifecycle.
+As is evident, `useEffect` hook lets us opt into React’s component lifecycle.
 It can be triggered when the component is first mounted, but also if one of its dependencies are updated.

-Using `React.useEffect` instead of managing the side-effect in the handler has made the application more robust.
+Using `useEffect` instead of managing the side-effect in the handler has made the application more robust.
 Whenever and wherever `searchTerm` is updated via `setSearchTerm`, local storage will always be in sync with it.

 Finally, here's the updated code: